-According to a study by Accenture, the rate of customer loyalty has fallen by 29% since 2010.
+According to a study by Accenture, customer loyalty has fallen by 29% since 2010.
 What does that mean?
 Should we worry?
-Loyalty is part of the cement which holds society and the economy together.
+Loyalty is a glue which holds society and the economy together.
 But are we seeing a disintegration of these core values?

-Loyalty at a glance isn’t easy to define.
-For me loyalty is partly about identification and routine, but curiosity also plays a role.
-Identification and routine have a positive effect on loyalty, while curiosity acts against it.
-The success of the Internet has to do with the fact that it offers a huge platform for curiosity.
+For me, loyalty is partly about identification and routine, but curiosity also plays a role.
+Identification and routine have a positive effect on loyalty, while curiosity acts in the opposite direction.

-There is no lack of loyalty; we can see this by observing how quickly new monopolies have been constructed, such as Google, Amazon or eBay.
-What’s new about this though is how quickly they disappear.
+Loyalty is still strong; we can see this by observing how quickly new monopolies such as Google, Amazon or eBay have grown.
+What is new about this though is how quickly they disappear.
 Does anyone still remember Netscape?